Skip to main content

 Why the movement still matters

-Despite its origins over a century ago, the Arts and Crafts Movement continues to influence modern design in several meaningful ways.
+Despite its origins over a century ago, the Arts and Crafts Design Movement continues to influence modern design in several meaningful ways.

 A return to craftsmanship